gskgautam/TrinityX/README.md

 - GPT-Judge (via OpenAI API)

 These evaluators are used to provide automated and/or human-aligned judgment of the calibrated outputs in terms of helpfulness, harmlessness, and honesty.

-🖥️ Note on Performance Variability:
-Evaluation results may vary by up to ±10% depending on your hardware configuration, especially GPU type, memory bandwidth, and compute environment.
-This margin reflects differences in numerical precision, runtime optimizations, and stability of training dynamics during task vector extraction and calibration.